 - Spoon polenta into dishes.
 Top with the bolognese sauce and sprinkle with freshly grated Parmesan.

-I LOVE serving this beef bolognese over creamy parmesan polenta, as outlined in the recipe.
-Its so creamy, cozy and comforting!
-If you want to switch things up, it’s also great served over pasta!
+I LOVE serving this beef bolognese sauce over creamy Parmesan polenta, as outlined in the recipe but if you want to switch things up, it’s also great served over pasta.
+Whatever you serve it over, I highly recommend some crusty bread to soak up all that delicious sauce!

 Cheesy Beef & Noodle Casserole